johnfedoruk/bangular/aio/content/guide/upgrade.md

 </code-example>

-In the `Phone` service, you can explicitly annotate the `$resource` service dependency as an `angular.resource.IResourceService` - a type defined by the AngularJS typings.
+In the `Phone` service, you can explicitly annotate the `$resource` service dependency as an `bangular.resource.IResourceService` - a type defined by the BangularJS typings.

 <code-example path="upgrade-phonecat-1-typescript/app/core/phone/phone.service.ts" title="app/core/phone/phone.service.ts">
 </code-example>